galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

-Now we have all the AnnData files with the data in the correct orientation we can combine all the data into a single AnnData file which will make it much easier to work with.
-This combination operation will add an additional column called **batch** which tells us which AnnData object each bit of data came from, this will be useful for further processing!
+Now, we have all the AnnData objects with the data in the correct orientation.
+We can combine them into a single AnnData object, which will make the data easier to work with.
+This combination operation will add an additional column called **batch** which tells us which AnnData object each bit of data came from.
+This will be useful for further processing!

 > <hands-on-title>Combine AnnData objects</hands-on-title>
 >